radiorabe/rabe-zabbix/snmp/SNMPv2_Netgear_Box_Services/README.md

 ## Features
 * Uses low-level discovery in order to detect fans, power supplies and temperature sensors.
 * Supports multi-unit devices (such as switch stacks)
+* The power supply trigger respects the supply type and won't fire in case a power supply is not present but removable.

 ## Items
 ### Item prototypes for auto discovered fans